R Code structure

 Tests

 The OSPSuite-R package includes comprehensive tests.
-Find test code in testthat.
+Find test code in testthatarrow-up-right.
 Tests ensure correct and consistent package functioning.
 They also serve as examples for understanding how objects are created and used.

 Updating Core DLLs

-The R package stores local copies of DLLs from OSPSuite.Core and PK-Sim in inst/lib/.
+The R package stores local copies of DLLs from OSPSuite.Core and PK-Sim in inst/lib/arrow-up-right.
 Update these DLLs when a newer version of the .NET codebase is released.

 Run the update workflow